isovalent/helm-action/README.md

 - `secrets`: Secret variables to include in value file interpolation.
 Expects a JSON encoded map.
 - `timeout`: specify a timeout for helm deployment
-- `repo`: specify the URL for a helm repo to come from
+- `repo`: specify a URL for a helm repo to install the chart from
 - `atomic`: If true, upgrade process rolls back changes made in case of failed upgrade.
 Defaults to false.